COMET: Neural Cost Model Explanation Framework: Evaluation

-Note that $GT_{\crudecostmodel}(\basicblock)$ may not be a singleton set, as there can be multiple features that are equally important and lead to the same $\crudecostmodel(\basicblock)$.
-Thus, if an explanation algorithm identifies a non-empty subset of the features in $GT_{\crudecostmodel}(\basicblock)$, its explanation is considered correct.
-We are not aware of any other competent baselines to compare \tool{}'s accuracy against, hence design two natural baseline explanation algorithms: \emph{random} and \emph{fixed}.
-The random explanation baseline includes every feature $f$ of $\basicblock$ based on the probability of occurrence of a feature of $type(f)$ in the set of all ground truth explanations of all basic blocks in the explanation test set.
-The fixed explanation baseline identifies the most frequent feature type in the set of ground truth explanations for all basic blocks in the explanation test set and assigns the first feature of that type in the basic block to be the fixed explanation (if no feature of that type is present, then the fixed explanations are empty).
+Note that $GT(\basicblock)$ may not be a singleton set, as there can be multiple features that are equally important and lead to the same $\crudecostmodel(\basicblock)$.
+We consider an explanation for $\crudecostmodel$’s prediction for $\basicblock$ to be accurate if it identifies at least one feature from $GT(\basicblock)$ and nothing outside $GT(\basicblock)$.
+We are not aware of any other competent cost model explanation methods to compare \tool{}'s accuracy against, hence we design two natural baseline explanation algorithms: \emph{random} and \emph{fixed}.
+The random explanation baseline includes features $f$ of $\basicblock$ based on the probability of occurrence of a feature of $type(f)$ in the set of all ground truth explanations of all basic blocks in the explanation test set.
+The fixed explanation baseline identifies the most frequent feature type in the set of ground truth explanations for all blocks in the explanation test set and assigns the first feature of that type in the block to be the fixed explanation.